All Episodes

 There are consequences for being a conservative, and we've got to end that crap.

-And that is this breathless hysteria false coverage, this breathless hysteria, false coverage, you know, anonymous sources.
+And that That is this breathless hysteria, false coverage, this breathless hysteria, false coverage.

-All these people are are are guilty of colluding with the Russians, the Russians, the Russians.
+All these people are guilty of colluding with the Russians, the Russians, the Russians.

-And if we if we don't get this right, especially in terms of those people that abused the power that we entrust them with to advance their own agenda, thinking they know better than we, the people who should be president, and then an attempt to take down a president based on nothing but a pile of lies paid for by the bitter loser opposition party candidate used before and after the archer.
+And if we don't get this right, especially in terms of those people that abused the power that we entrust them with to advance their own agenda, thinking they know better than we, the people, who should be president, and then an attempt to take down a president based on nothing but a pile of lies paid for by the bitter loser opposition party candidate used before and after the election.

 Well, if we don't get it right, this will happen again.

-I mean, you got you know, people like Adam Schiff, the leader of the tinfoil hat brigade, you know, running around saying that he's seen evidence.
+I mean, you got people like Adam Schiff, the leader of the tinfoil hat brigade, running around saying that he's seen evidence.

-You know, you know, I don't think anyone can credibly with a straight face until about two weeks ago when they realized he wasn't gonna come back with uh collusion.
+I don't think anyone can credibly with a straight face until about two weeks ago when they realized he wasn't going to come back with a collusion.

-He's gonna be the guy, and then you realize, you know what, maybe he's not, and all of a sudden the Democrats turned on him in about two seconds, too.
+And all of a sudden, the Democrats turned on him in about two seconds, too.

-But you got guys like Adam Schiff, who is presumably leaking my entire testimony while I'm in the committee during the city.
+But you got guys like Adam Schiff, who is presumably leaking my entire testimony while I'm in the committee during the year.

-How many times did he take a bathroom break uh during that committee here?
+How many times did he take a bathroom break during that committee hearing?

 Numerous.

-One where they handed an email, they just conveniently deleted the one before the 14, so it looks like I got WikiLeaks, you know, six days before instead of four days after it was made public to the world.
+So it looks like I got WikiLeaks six days before instead of four days after it was made public to the world.

 Oh, no apology.

-What about Laney Davis as their confidential source walking back his statement that I I had spoken to my father um about the Russia meeting uh, you know, from June.
+What about Lanny Davis as their confidential source walking back his statement that I had spoken to my father about the Russia meeting from June?

 He literally walked it back and they wouldn't even retract the story.